-It seems the attacks against Nick Sandmann’s personal character were based on three main factors: 1) he’s Catholic; 2) he was present at the March for Life event in Washington; and 3) he was wearing a MAGA hat, which, for purposes of orchestrating political tear-down’s against President Trump, has been deemed “racist” attire.
+Nick Sandmann has been attacked.
+It seems the attacks against his personal character were based on three main factors: 1) he’s Catholic; 2) he was present at the March for Life event in Washington; and 3) he was wearing a MAGA hat, which, for purposes of orchestrating political tear-down’s against President Trump, has been deemed “racist” attire.

 By Deacon Frederick Bartels

 At the March for Life in Washington an encounter between sixteen-year-old Nick Sandmann, a Catholic student at Covington High School in Kentucky, and Nathan Phillips, a Native American, quickly spawned a series of aggressive, judgmental media attacks, social media lashings, and threats directed at Nick and his family.
 The outrage focused on Nick was initially based on a short video clip of him standing eye-to-eye with Phillips, while Phillips beat on a drum just inches from his face.